drjonesy/JS-Scope-Challenge/README.md

 To get a "B", short for bare minimum.
 Complete the challenge, push to github, and submit your link for grading.

 ##### 'A' - 100%
-If you want an "A", then explain in comments below each challenge how you got your answer.
+If you want an "A", then explain in the comments below after each challenge how you got your answer.
 Then push to github and submit your link for grading.

 ```javascript
 Example #1: